EverNife/BetterItemRestrict/README.md

+# I will not be supporting on this plugin anymore

+I have a paid version of this one called ItemExilum that does the same thing but with more features.
+But this plugin still works as it from 1.7.10, 1.12.2 and 1.16.5 (probably on 1.20.2 but not tested)

 ## BetterItemRestrict
 An Item Restrict plugin for Bukkit and Sponge.
 You can restrict players from owning or using a certain item.
 This plugin is made for modded servers (Cauldron-like, or SpongeForge).
 Item restrictions can be bypassed with the "betteritemrestrict.bypass" permission (for all items) and "betteritemrestrict.bypass.MATERIAL_NAME" for bypassing a specific item.
 On Sponge, replace any ":" on the item name with "-".
 If your permission plugin supports world permissions, you can allow items in certain worlds and restrict it in other worlds.